bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-modeling/process-properties.rst

 None/Container
    Authentication is not handled by the web service element.
-However, if the web container (Tomcat) or a web server (Microsoft IIS/Apache) handles user authentication, the user is passed through to |axon-ivy|
-   (e.g. Single Sign-on).
+However, if the web container (Tomcat) or a web server (Microsoft IIS/Apache) handles user authentication, the user is passed through to Axon Ivy (e.g. Single Sign-on).

 WS Security